 The Bear Pass Card serves as a student's MSU identification card.
-The Bear Pass Card office is located on the bottom floor of Plaster Student Union.
 The Bear Pass card allows students to charge expenses or purchases to student accounts, deposit money on-line, gain free or reduced cost access to athletic events, and gain after-hours access to buildings that utilize a card reader.
-The first card is issued to students free of charge, replacement cards are \$25.
-OT students must obtain their Bear Pass Card prior to the first day of coursework in the program.
+The Bear Pass and photo submission process is now online.
+View FAQs and instructions.
+If you need assistance, the Bear Pass office can be found in the Plaster Student Union, room 128, or you may email them at BearPassCard@MissouriState.edu